veelenga/veelenga.github.io/_posts/2020-09-16-tracking-paper-trail-versions.markdown

 ---

 Auditing model changes is a common task in modern software development.
-Whether it is a feature request or just some debugging purpose in mind, when the complexity of the system grows it is natural to add ability to quickly see the changes made by someone.
+Whether it is a feature request or just some debugging purpose in mind when the complexity of the system grows it is natural to add the ability to quickly see the changes made by someone.

 ![](https://media.giphy.com/media/l0HlCSRTZIlN2WJfW/giphy.gif)